The AI Frontier: Ukraine’s role in the future of warfare

 The key actor to capitalise on the domestic pool of talent for military innovation and AI has been the government coordination platform called Brave1.
 Launched by key Ministries, the platform has established a bridge between its private and public sectors (government, startups and other stakeholders) as well as domestic and international actors (partners, investors and corporations).
 It simplified the procedure for innovation from five years to just a month for a defence product to get from a pitch stage to full certification and readiness to be procured.
 It set up a platform for creative collaboration and channelled grants to promising startups.
 As a result, this platform has accelerated innovation and established a form of public-private partnership.

-One of the successes of Brave1 was when it became an AI-powered intelligence Griselda system, which gathers and processes information from satellites, UAVs, social media and hacked databases.
+One of the successes of Brave1 is that it became an AI-powered intelligence Griselda system, which gathers and processes information from satellites, UAVs, social media and hacked databases.
 AI analyses massive flows of information, ensures safe storage and automatically transmits information to relevant agencies.
 The entire process takes about 28 seconds, on average.
 Some of the important applications are feeding information into the Delta battle management system (aka ‘battlefield Google maps), which coordinates military units on the battlefield, and GIS Arta, a system for artillery strike coordination (aka ‘Uber for artillery’).

 Apart from intelligence, AI has also been used for developing modern weapons.
 Swarmer, a Ukrainian start-up specialised in developing autonomous drone ‘swarms’ has been working on how to link multiple drones into ‘intelligent swarms’.
 It refers to the fact that one operator could potentially manage up to 7 drones at the same time, which would be coordinated by AI.
 In 2023, the team received USD 50,000 from Brave1 and additional support from the D3 accelerator (average support amount to USD 125,000).
 The latter is a similar platform established by the Ministry of Defence, in 2023, to improve processes in the Ministry, reduce bureaucracy, enhance collaboration with the industry and fast-track military patents (AI as one of the priorities).
 Interestingly, one of its key investors has been Eric Schmidt, a former Google CEO and current US government advisor on AI.